Lpover/SourceP/README.md

 # SourceP
 The project's code and dataset set will be open-sourced after the paper is published.

-This paper is expected to be published in ICASSP 2024.
+This paper has been accepted by ICASSP 2024.

 Arxiv address: https://arxiv.org/abs/2306.01665